ayoubmouhib/ayoubmouhib/README.md

 ## 🚀 About Me

 I'm a **Software Engineer** and **DevSecOps Engineer** student passionate about building secure, scalable applications and automating infrastructure.
-I love working at the intersection of development, security, and operations.
+I love working at the intersection of development, security, and operations, with a strong interest in open-source contributions and AI technologies.
+When I’m not coding, you can find me hiking or playing soccer.

 - 🔭 Currently working on integrating security into CI/CD pipelines
 - 🌱 Learning more about cloud security, container orchestration, and infrastructure as code